-The P0193 code indicates that there exists a problem with Fuel Rail Pressure Sensor.
-When the powertrain control module (PCM) detects that the fuel rail pressure is outside the predetermined range, it generates the P0193 code.
+Code P0193 indicates that there is a problem with the Fuel Rail Pressure Sensor.
+If the Powertrain Control Module (PCM) detects that the Fuel Rail Pressure is outside the specified range, it generates code P0193.

-The PCM relies on the fuel rail pressure sensor to deliver the correct information so that it can control the fuel injectors and deliver the required amount of fuel to ensure efficient combustion.
-The fuel rail pressure (FRP) sensor’s resistance varies with the pressure.
-As the pressure increases, the sensor’s resistance increases and when the pressure decreases, the resistance also decreases.
-This change in resistance affects the voltage across the sensor’s terminal and provides a signal to the PCM.
-A faulty fuel rail pressure transmits an incorrect signal to the PCM causing the P0193 code to generate.
+The PCM relies on the fuel rail pressure sensor to provide the correct information to control the fuel injectors and deliver the required amount of fuel to ensure efficient combustion.
+The resistance of the fuel rail pressure sensor (FRP) varies with pressure.
+As the pressure increases, the resistance of the sensor increases and as the pressure decreases, the resistance decreases.
+This change in resistance affects the voltage at the terminal of the sensor and provides a signal to the PCM.
+Incorrect fuel rail pressure transmits an incorrect signal to the PCM, generating code P0193.